2 Cows explains in simple language the world's secrets no one ever told you.

 Here's another favorite.
 The rotation of the earth controls which way water swirls down the toilet, clockwise in the southern hemisphere and counter-clockwise in the northern.

 Your science teacher told you that, as do most science programs on TV.
 That's another myth we all believe.
 What's the truth?
-The rotation of the earth - the cariolis effect - is too weak to affect small bodies of water.
-North or South, it can gurgle down to the left or the right.
-Check it out with the Library of Congress and then test it yourself, as I did.
+The rotation of the earth, termed the cariolis effect, is too weak to affect small bodies of water.
+It can gurgle down to the left or the right whether north or south.
+Check it out with the Library of Congress or even better, test it yourself.

-We think everyone in science is intelligent, possibly the effect of seeing a few high school science stars.
-Not true.
-The stupid and the average, no less than the brighter ones, can major in a science.
-Actually, most workers in scientific fields are average people with specialized training.
+We think everyone in science is intelligent.
+That's not true.
+The stupid and the average, no less than the bright, can major in a science and have a career in it.
+Most workers in scientific fields are average people with specialized training.

 So it's no surprise to hear scientists claim, to pick a common example so many are guilty of, that a planet without water cannot sustain life.
 Of course it can; just not life forms that need water.
 But it takes intelligence to see beyond your own kind.

-Astronomers one after another tell us that the orbs they discover "have no life" when they have seen nothing but a sample of the surface.
+Astronomers announce that the orbs they discover "have no life" when they know nothing but the surface and the atmosphere.
 Life cannot exist underground?
-Of coure it can.
-Earth itself has complex life forms like worms living a mile below ground.
-(We only discovered them in 2010.)
+Of course it can.
+Earth itself has complex life forms living a mile below the surface.
+We discovered worms there in 2010.

-It's science fiction that requires intelligence.
-Actual science is 95% training - following formulas and repetition.
+While science fiction requires intelligence, actual science is 95% training - following formulas and repetition and doing what you were taught.
 So it's no surprise to find just as much religion and superstition among scientists as in any group.

-Most Americans, scientists and engineers included, believe 13 is an unlucky number.
+Most Americans, scientists and engineers included, believe the hand-me-down ignorance that 13 is an unlucky number.
 Multi-story buildings are built with the 13th floor labeled 14, evidence of the power of stupidity.

 Unlucky?
 Our country began with 13 colonies and had 13 signers of the Declaration of Independence, 13 stripes on our flag, and 13 letters in "E Pluribus Unum."
 The most powerful nation on earth was built on the number 13.
 It's especially absurd for African Americans to have triskaidekaphobia (fear of 13) since the 13th Amendment abolished slavery.